yueyu19/yueyu19.github.io/_drafts/traffic.md

 The Beckmann model consider the traffic dynamics on each link as a market: the supply side corresponds to the link itself,selling the option of exiting the link at a cost, the demand side corresponds to the travelers who wish to exit the link.
 As the amount of travelers increases, the cost of using a link in a way similar to how the price of goods increses with the number of potential buyers.
 In particular, Beckmann model assumes that the cost of using link $k$ is a continuous and non-decreasing function of link flow $x_k$, given by function $\ell_k:\mathbb{R}\to\mathbb{R}$.

-Under the above assumptions, you can solve for the equilibrium flow in the network using the following convex optimization problem:
+Under these assumptions, you can solve for the equilibrium flow pattern using the following convex optimization problem:

 $$\begin{array}{ll} \underset{x}{\mbox{minimize}} & \sum_{k=1}^m \int_{\alpha=0}^{x_k} \ell_k(\alpha)d\alpha\\
 \mbox{subject to} & Ex=s,\,\, x\geq 0.